 Moving by Yourself?

-This can be an excellent way of saving money or the biggest headache you’ll ever have in your life.
-The price of a do-it-yourself move can seem like a great moving saving idea until you realize just how much work is involved in moving your entire life by yourself.
+Self-moving can either be an excellent way to save money or the biggest headache of your life.
+The price of a DIY move can seem attractive until you realize just how much work it requires to move your entire life by yourself.

-If you decide to go this route, what you’ll save in labor costs and packing fees, you’ll pay for in time, energy and most likely aspirin.
-You’ll also still have to pay for packing supplies, gas, a truck rental, truck rental insurance and any items that you damage (unless you insure your items which is another cost).
+Although you might save on labor and truck rentals, you’ll pay elsewhere in time, energy, and most likely aspirin.
+Even in self-moving, you’ll still pay for packing supplies, gas, a truck rental, truck rental insurance, and any items that you damage (unless you insure your items for another cost).

 The price of a local move can vary greatly depending on the location, but as a rule of thumb, you’ll be charged hourly for the service of a local moving company.
 Regardless of the type of work the movers are doing, the rate doesn’t change.